toufiqurraa/Loan-Calculator/README.md

 # Loan-Calculator

-This project is a simple project to practice DOM Manipulation using pure JavaScirpt.
+This project is a simple project to practice DOM Manipulation using vanilla JavaScirpt.

 Ther user can calculate the monthly return for an amount of loan with a user specific interest rate and return time(in years).